zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-a-sprint-boot-rest-api-service.md

 4. Test your changes.

 ## Add Zowe API enablers to your service
-In order to onboard a REST API with the Zowe ecosystem, you have toto add the Zowe Artifactory repository definition to the list of the repositories, add the Spring enabler to the list of your dependencies and finally add enabler annotations to your service code.
+In order to onboard a REST API with the Zowe ecosystem, zou add the Zowe Artifactory repository definition to the list of repositories, then add the Spring enabler to the list of your dependencies, and finally add enabler annotations to your service code.
 Enablers prepare your service for discovery and swagger documentation retrieval.

 **Follow these steps:**

 1. Add the Zowe Artifactory repository definition to the list of repositories in Gradle or Maven build systems.
 Use the code block that corresponds to your build system.
     * In a Gradle build system, add the following code to the `build.gradle` file into the `repositories` block.

-      **Note:** Valid Zowe Artifactory credentials must be used.
+      **Note:** Ensure that zou are using valid Zowe Artifactory credentials.

         ```
       maven {